 Both the Complainant and the Respondent indicated to the Board that no appeal would be sought under the Act 468(1) if a decision is not rendered within 30 days of the hearing.
 The Board thanked both parties for their understanding and advised both parties that the Board would thoroughly examine the issues and render a decision as expeditiously as possible before the end of the taxation year.

 Issue 6 - Evidence:

-The Respondent requested that all their evidence, comments, questions and answers as articulated during all previous hearings of this Board regarding resident associations be brought forward to this hearing.
-The Complainant requested that all their evidence, comments, questions and answers as articulated during the hearing for roll number 200770196 and all other hearings afterwards of this Board regarding resident associations be brought forward to this hearing.
+The Respondent requested that all their evidence, comments, questions and answers as articulated during the hearing of roll number 487029209 be brought forward to this hearing.